collective/collective.polls/README.rst

     * When the poll is Open, people can only vote; nobody can modify the poll in any way

-    * An Open poll can be sent to Private or Closed by Manager or Site Administrator roles
+    * An Open poll can be sent to Private or Closed state by Manager or Site Administrator roles

-    * When a poll is Closed nobody can modify anything, neither to vote; there is no way to reopen a closed poll
+    * When a poll is Closed nobody can modify it, nor can anyone vote on it; there is no way to reopen a closed poll